Pangolin Safari

 • The Ant Connection: By comparing areas with historic herbicide use to untreated areas, we can use this pangolin safari and monitoring to assess if there’s a correlation with the abundance of certain ant species.
 This may reveal potential impacts on pangolin populations and other species that depend on a healthy and diverse ant community.

 • Mitigating Fence Dangers: A pangolin safari for monitoring requires the fitment of a satellite tag and this enables us to predict their movements.
 When they approach the reserve’s electrified perimeter, we’re able to intervene and temporarily disable the fence, preventing potential electrocution.
+A satellite (GPS) tag is used for identifying the estimated area, and the animal’s VHF tag is used for precise positioning.

 Ready to join us for this pangolin safari to assist with monitoring?
 Contact us today!